Greek Expeditionary Force (Korea): Sparta Battalion

-The Greek government originally intended to send a brigade to Korea, but with quick UN victories in the autumn of 1950, the expeditionary force was downgraded to a battalion.
-The army unit, called the Sparta Battalion, which was sent in November 1950 under Spartan Lieutenant Colonel Georgios Koumanakos, was composed of 849 men and six vehicles in an HQ company and three rifle companies; with one machine gun/mortar platoon and three rifle platoons in each.
+The Greek government originally intended to send a brigade to Korea, but with quick UN victories in the autumn of 1950, the expeditionary force was downgraded to a reinforced infantry battalion.
+Later, the Greeks offered to send more troops, but Douglas MacArthur declined the offer since the UN forces were winning and thought that the war would be over soon.
+The army unit, called the Sparta Battalion, arrived in Busan on December 9, 1950, after a long voyage under Spartan Lieutenant Colonel Georgios Koumanakos, was composed of 849 men and six vehicles in an HQ company and three rifle companies; with one machine gun/mortar platoon and three rifle platoons in each.
 The men were all volunteers from the 1st, 8th and 9th Infantry Divisions.
 The unit's officers were selected based on their fluency in English.

 From August 23, 1951, the component was expanded to 1,063 men, at which strength it remained until the December 1953 armistice.
 It was subsequently increased to the level of 2,163 men until April 1955.
 After the anti-Greek Istanbul Pogrom, in September 1955, relations with Greece's NATO ally, Turkey, deteriorated and Athens decided to recall its units stationed in Korea.
 As a result, only 191 men were still in the country by December 1955.
 A representative section of one officer and nine men remained until May 1958.